+Click OK

 The MS1 XICs from the precursor ions will now be overlaid with the DIA MS2 level fragment ion XICs from the fragment ions.

 In general, the precursor ions have a much higher absolute intensity than the fragment ions.
 As such, it is usually easier to view these in separate graphs: